Sickness benefit in general

 - are treated, at the expense of the health insurer, in a hospital, a preventive care or rehabilitation center.

 The entitlement to the benefit starts on the first day of a medically determined incapacity to work.
 However, this entitlement is suspended for the first 42 calendar days, as employers are obliged to pay continued remuneration during this time.
-The health insurer therefore only pays the sickness benefit from the seventh week.
+The health insurance company therefore only pays sickness benefit from the 7th day onwards.
+Week.
 An exception to this are employees who fall under the waiting time regulation for the first four weeks of their employment.

-Persons who are unable to work due to an organ, tissue, blood, or blood cell donation are also eligible for the sickness benefit.
+In the event of incapacity to work due to organ, tissue, blood, or stem cell donation, you are also entitled to sickness benefit.
 In this case, the EEL procedure won't apply.
 The application for the benefit needs to be submitted on paper.

-The health insurer calculates the benefit based on the data transmitted by the employer through the EEL procedure.
+The calculation is made by the health insurance fund on the basis of the data transmitted by the employer using the EEL procedure.

 The payment period is limited to a maximum of 78 weeks within any three-year period if the illness is the same.
-If another illness occurs while the benefit is being received, this duration is not extended.
+If another illness occurs while benefits are being received, the duration will not be extended.

-Time of EEL notification for the sickness benefit
+Date of EEL contribution statement for sickness benefit

-The employer must submit an EEL notification immediately as soon as it becomes apparent that the employee will exceed the sick leave period of 42 calendar days and thus lose their entitlement to continued payment of remuneration.
+An EEL contribution statement must be submitted immediately by the employer as soon as it becomes apparent that the employee will exceed the sick leave period of 42 calendar days and thus lose their entitlement to continued payment of remuneration.

-An EEL form is created in Personio Payroll as soon as a time off is set to Sick without salary (unpaid time off) under the Reporting and time off periods tab.
+In Personio Payroll, an EEL form is created as soon as an absence is set to Sick without continued pay (unpaid absence) in the Reporting and Absence Times tab.

 Create EEL notification 01 for sickness benefits